 Hedychium wardiii is really beautiful hardy ginger with large wonderfully fragrant bright yellow flowers unlike other gingers.
 Reaching up to 1.5 metres high this ginger is proving remarkably hardy and easy to grow rapidly forming clumps of arching stems each topped from late August with the large, up to 15cm long flower heads.
 Hedychium wardii is hardy with us when planted in a sunny position in fertile free draining soil.

-Once the foliage has been frosted I recommend cutting the stems back to 30cm then mulching the base of the plant with 15cm with good organic compost.
-In cold areas I would do the prevous and then add a layer of staw which I’d then cover with a large up turned terracota or clay pot to keep the winter frosts and wet away from the dormant rhizomes.
+As with all Hedychiums we grow, once the foliage has been frosted we recommend cutting the stems back to 30cm then mulching the base of the plant with 10-15cm of a good organic compost such as well-rotted farmyard manure.
+In really cold areas I would do this in addition to perhaps adding a layer of straw and also something like an up-turned terracotta pot to keep the winter wet and penetrating cold away from the dormant rhizomes.

 - Position:Full sun to part sun.